AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

   jacobian_t = [jacobian_(t,"pos"), 0, 0] = mat(1/h (x_"meas" - x_"pos"), 1/h (y_"meas" - y_"pos"), 0, 0)
 $<eq.jacobian-padding>

 Where $#m.x _"meas" = [x_"meas"#h(0.5em)y_"meas"]^top$ and $#m.x _"pos" = [x#h(0.5em)y]^top$ is the positional component of the linearisation point as defined in @eq.variable-components.
-Looking at the interrobot factor Jacobian, $jacobian_i$, in @eq.jacobian-i, it is clear that they both utilise the normalised difference between two points, and the only difference is that, for the tracking factor, only one of the two points come from a variable, which can be moved, the other from the instantaneously static projection onto the path.
+Looking at the interrobot factor Jacobian, $jacobian_i$, in @eq.jacobian-i, it is clear that they both utilize the normalized difference between two points, and the only difference is that, for the tracking factor, only one of the two points come from a variable, which can be moved, the other from the instantaneously static projection onto the path.